When you join a game or choose “Reload Macros” from the Options menu,

 // (by looping in reverse order through each word of @text)

-function must be a valid declared function-macro
+call <function> function must be a valid declared function-macro

-Executes the given macro function at this point in the macro, and, when it’s finished, resume the current one where we left off.
-Local variables in the calling function(s) are available to the called one.
+and, when it’s finished, resume the current one where we left off.

 Examples